*All Orders 4/19-4/27 Will Ship 4/28*

 Vitamin E helps promote healthy skin, your immune system, and regular cell function.
 It can act as an anti-inflammatory and reduce the effects of harmful UV rays.

 Oleic acid is a naturally occurring fatty acid.
-It has been studied for its benefits in reducing cancer-causing cells and chances of getting Alzheimer’s disease.
+It has been studied for its benefits in reducing cancer-causing cells and the chances of getting Alzheimer’s disease.

 5. It’s Heart Healthy

-With all the benefits of monounsaturated fats and antioxidants, olive oil can be heart healthy!
+With all the benefits of monounsaturated fats and antioxidants, olive oil can be heart-healthy!

 6. You Could Reduce Your Chances of Experiencing a Stroke